New York Americans: NHL years

 The following season saw the Americans plunge to fifth place in the division (ninth overall) with a 14–25–5 record.
-Worters followed up his stellar 1928–29 season with an atrocious 3.75 goals against average.
-Worters rebounded the next season, with a 1.68 goals against average.
+Worters followed up his stellar 1928–29 season with an atrocious 3.75 GAA.
+Worters rebounded the next season, with a 1.68 GAA.
 That was good enough to give the Americans a winning record.
 However, they missed out on a playoff berth since the Montreal Maroons had two more wins, which was the NHL's first tiebreaker for playoff seeding.

-The 1931–32 season saw some developments that changed the way the hockey was played.
+The 1931–32 season saw some developments that changed the way ice hockey was played.
 In a game against the Bruins, the Americans iced the puck 61 times.
 At that time, there was no rule against icing.
 Adams was so angry that he pressed, to no avail, for the NHL to make a rule against icing, so the next time the two teams met, the Bruins iced the puck 87 times in a scoreless game.
 It was not until a few years later that the NHL made a rule prohibiting icing, but those two games were the catalyst for change.

 The Americans' lackluster on-ice performance was not the only problem for the franchise.
 With the end of Prohibition, Dwyer was finding it difficult to make ends meet.
-After the 1933–34 NHL season, having missed the playoffs for the fifth straight year, the Americans attempted a merger with the equally strapped Senators, only to be turned down by the NHL Board of Governors.
+After the 1933–34 season, having missed the playoffs for the fifth straight year, the Americans attempted a merger with the equally strapped Ottawa Senators, only to be turned down by the NHL Board of Governors.
 During the 1935–36 season, Dwyer decided to sell the team.
-As fortunes had it, the Americans made the playoffs for the first time in six years under player-coach Red Dutton, but bowed out in the second round against the Maple Leafs.
+As fortunes had it, the Americans made the playoffs for the first time in six years under player-coach Red Dutton, but bowed out in the second round against the Toronto Maple Leafs.
 Even with this rebound, no buyers came forward, prompting Dwyer to abandon the team.
 The league announced a takeover of the team for the next season.
 Dwyer sued the NHL, saying it had no authority to seize his team.
 A settlement was reached whereby Dwyer could resume control provided he could pay off his debts by the end of the season.
 However, Dwyer could not do so, and the NHL took full control of the franchise.
 Despite the presence of Dutton, who had retired as a player to become coach and general manager, the team fared no better under the league's operation than before, finishing last with a record of 15–29–4.
 The only bright spot was Sweeney Schriner, who led the league in scoring that year.